MerkulovDaniil/optim/docs/methods/line_search/line_search.md

 f(x) \to \min_{x \in [a,b]}
 $$

 Line search is on of the simplest formal optimization problems, however, it is an important link in solving more complex tasks, so it is very important to solve it effectively.
-Let's restrict the class of problems under consideration where $$f(x)4$$ is a *unimodal function*.
+Let's restrict the class of problems under consideration where $$f(x)$$ is a *unimodal function*.

 Function $$f(x)$$ is called **unimodal** on $$[a, b]$$, if there is $$x_* \in [a, b]$$, that $$f(x_1) > f(x_2) \;\;\; \forall a \le x_1 < x_2 < x_*$$ and $$f(x_1) < f(x_2) \;\;\; \forall x_* \le x_1 < x_2 < b$$